timyers/myworkRscripts/README.md

 # myworkRscripts
-A repository for work related R scripts
+A repository for my work related R scripts.